fabiofortkamp/Tabelir/README.md

 P2,value21,value22,value23
 ```

+Beware that, if a folder called `Methane` (or whatever you passed in the command line)
+exists, it will be overwritten!

 ## Features

 - [CoolProp](http://www.coolprop.org) as the data source
-- Only temperature and gas tables are implemented
-- Only Methane is implemented; if no argument is provided, this is the fluid that is
-  used.
-All other arguments are ignored.

 ## TODO

 - [ ] Generate enthalpy-based tables
 - [ ] Customize range
-- [ ] Implement phase algorithm to calculate all phases
+- [ ] Make possible to customize output directory
-- [ ] Parse fluid name
+- [ ] Add guard against existing directory

 ## Installation